 Add the lemons and shallots, placing them so they come in contact with the bottom of the pot.
 You may have to lift the chicken a bit.
 Let everything sizzle in the chicken fat until lightly caramelized, about two minutes.

 Add the dates, thyme and water.
 Sprinkle the top of the chicken with the Urfa chile and place the lid on.
-Place the Dutch oven in the oven and roast until the dates are plump, the lemon is jammy and the chicken is almost cooked through.
+Place the Dutch oven in the oven and roast until the dates are plump, the lemon is jammy and the chicken is almost cooked through, about 20-25 minutes.
 If you have a larger chicken, this could take a bit longer.

 Remove the lid and drizzle the chicken with the rest of the olive oil and continue to cook until the liquid has educed by half and the top of the chicken is golden and glistening, another 20-30 minutes.